redhat-openshift-ecosystem/certification-releases/4.9/ga/troubleshooting.md

 `eyJhbGc.................`

-With the username and the token as your password you can follow the instructions for [supporting mupltiple registries](#multiple-registries).
+With the username and the token as your password you can follow the instructions for [supporting multiple registries](#multiple-registries).

 ## <a id="pin-failed"></a>Verify Pinned Digest Step Fails